mitdbg/datascienceclass/lab_6/README.md

 - Each worker node has 4 GiB of memory available for Ray's Object Store
 - Each worker node has 64 GiB of disk

+**The Rules:** there are only a few rules limiting what you can do in your implementation:
+0. You may not call the `self.gamestate` directly from your code.
+We have provided helper methods for interacting with the `GameState` and you must use those helpers.
+If there is some `GameState` you would like us to expose to you which we have not already, please send us a note on Piazza.
+1. You must write all of your code inside of the `Fedaykin1`, `Fedaykin2`, `Fedaykin3`, and `Fedaykin4` actor classes.
+When we test your implementation, we will only pull these 4 classes from your source code, so if you modify the `GameState` or driver code (i.e. the stuff in `__main__`) your submission will probably crash and burn.
+2. This should be guaranteed by following rule (1.), but for this lab you are not allowed to implement a Ray Task which runs outside of your Actor process(es).
+We are disallowing this in order to guarantee that we can run multiple submissions in parallel on the cluster, thus allowing you all to test your code more frequently.

 **Gameplay:** The game is played between two players, you and the "rival".
 Each player controls 4 Ray Actors -- i.e. stateful classes with functions -- and each Actor runs on a single CPU.
 (Your Actors are the classes `Fedaykin1`, `Fedaykin2`, `Fedaykin3`, and `Fedaykin4` in the `dune/dune_game.py` file.)

 Each Actor has a `start()` method which you will implement.
 When the game starts, the `GameState` will call the `start()` method for all 4 of your Ray Actors and all 4 of your rival's Actors.
 Inside of the `start()` method, the Actors will move around a 2D map and destroy as many Spice fields as they can.
 The challenge is that many Spice fields will require coordination between your Actors to destroy them, and some Spice fields will take more time to destroy than others.
 At the end of 30 seconds, the game will end and the `GameState` will determine whether you or your rival destroyed more total Spice fields.
 The player who destroyed the most Spice fields wins!